 In October 2011, President Barack Obama appointed Nancy as a member of the President’s Commission on Educational Excellence for Hispanics, where she serves on the Early Childhood Education Committee.

-Before entering public office, Nancy co-founded a non-profit, community-based organization with a mission to assist the economic and educational development of Latino and other immigrant communities.
-School readiness, healthy family development, and academic achievement was the primary focus of the organization.
-During the summers of 2007 and 2008, she participated in the Public Education Leadership Project (PELP) at Harvard University, where the Montgomery County Public Schools team focused on race, poverty and the academic achievement gap.
+Nancy graduated with a bachelor’s degree in Psychology from the University of Missouri-Columbia.
+During the summers of 2007 and 2008, she participated in the Public Education Leadership Project (PELP) at Harvard University, a dynamic professional development program whose mission is to improve the management and leadership competencies of public school leaders in order to drive greater educational outcomes.
+The Montgomery County Public Schools’ team focused on race, poverty and the academic achievement gap.

-Nancy graduated with a bachelor’s degree in Psychology from the University of Missouri (Columbia).
-She was born in Caracas, Venezuela and has lived in Montgomery County for more than two decades with her husband, Reginald, and two daughters.
+She was born in Caracas, Venezuela and has lived in Montgomery County for more than two decades with her husband, Reginald, and two daughters, Anais and Isabel.